— ToolsPractical resources from our research

 African businesses looking to engage with European partners face a complex landscape — regulatory requirements, due diligence standards, entry points that vary by sector and by country.
 Most of the information exists, but it is scattered, technical, and written for specialists rather than practitioners.

-The Navigator is our response to that challenge — a guided, interactive concept being designed to help African businesses understand what European partnership actually requires in practice, and where to start.
+The Africa–Europe Business Navigator is our response to that challenge — a guided, interactive concept being designed to help African businesses understand what European partnership actually requires in practice, and where to start.
+We are actively seeking funding to develop it into a fully functioning resource.

-• 03Plain-language explanations of EU standards, due diligence requirements, and entry points.
+• Plain language explanations of EU standards, due diligence requirements, and entry points for partnership

 Africa–EU Trade Pulse.